Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 Most people do not hate their insurance company.

-He came up to me, he said, if this health care bill goes down, I think you need to double your security, and I think you need to be very careful because they're gonna come after you.
+Now, Snerdley told me last week, he came up to me, said, if this health care bill goes down, I think you need to double your security, and I think you need to be very careful because they're going to come after you.

-You're gonna be the reason, you're gonna get the blame.
+You're going to get the blame.

 Lo and behold, the bill has not yet been stopped.